- INTENT TO REGISTER

-It is through registration as a student organization that your group is recognized by the University.
-This permits you and your group to reserve facilities, raise funds, apply for campus funding, receive services from the Center for Student Involvement and other campus departments.
-Registration expires June 30th each year.
+Through registration, your group is recognized by the University and becomes eligible for many privileges, opportunities and services.
+These include reserving facilities, raising funds, applying for campus funding and receiving services from Center for Student Involvement and other campus departments.
+Registration must be renewed annually and expires on June 30th each year.

 When identifying your status as a student group at UC Davis, consider the following options.
 Each has its own responsibilities and privileges.

 This status is designed for NEW student groups that wish to use University facilities for the purpose of getting organized, developing plans and goals, and recruiting members.
 This status will enable your group to use some University facilities for one organizational meeting only for a period not to exceed 30 days.
 Your group can be granted this Intent to Register status only once.

 To apply, contact Center for Student Involvement, email@example.com.
 You are encouraged to meet with an Advisor about recruiting members, program planning and preparing registration forms.
 Your group’s Intent to Register status begins when it is approved by a CSI Advisor.

 Registered student organization (RSO)– a student organization registered with the Center for Student Involvement and formed to provide charitable, service, social, cultural, artistic, recreational, or educational activities consistent with the educational mission of the University.
 Examples are the Electrical Engineering Club, Davis Ballroom Dance Club, Delta Gamma Sorority, and Vietnamese Student Association.
 (PPM 270-07)